 For something a little more upmarket, head to The Fish House.
 It offers fresh fish, seasonal ingredients and some inventive twists on old classics.
-It really is all about the fish here, but if you’re with a vegetarians or straight up carnivores, don’t fear as there’s lots on the offer to cater for all tastes.
+It really is all about the fish here, but if you’re with a vegetarian or straight up carnivores, don’t fear as there’s lots on the offer to cater for all tastes.

 If you want to try something a little different while staying in the centre of Newquay, head to Kahuna.
 It’s one of the cities most popular Asian restaurants in the whole county and, with popular classics including pad thai, it’s easy to see why.